-This masterplan reflects planning policies contained in the Local Development Plan (LDP), and is intended to support delivery of the LDP.
+This masterplan reflects policies contained in the Local Development Plan (LDP), and is intended to support delivery of the LDP 2017 and LDP2.
 Once approved, the masterplan will have formal status as Planning Guidance, meaning that it should be treated as a material consideration in determining planning applications.